FAQs, Things you should know

 your child.
 You are asked to sign your child in and out each day.
 This allows us to track your child's attendance and for security reasons to

 make sure that we know who is picking them up at the end of the day.

 Our lunch plan is optional and may be added for a fee at the time of registration.

 All food and snacks provided by Camps Canada are "NUT FREE".

-Along with the main course, campers also receive a drink of juice and a dessert like pudding, jello, or cookies.
+Along with the main course, campers also receive a beverage (juice or Gatorade) and a dessert like cookies, rice crispie squares or granola bars.

 |Wednesday||All Beef Hotdogs|

 Campers will be asked to choose the type and quantity of pizza, subway and hotdogs on their first day of camp each week.

 Pizza choices are 1 or 2 slices: cheese only or cheese and pepperoni.

 Subway choices are 6 inch or 12 inch on white bread: HAM (cheese, lettuce, ham) or VEGETARIAN (cheese, lettuce, tomato) or